side-projects-42/Resource-Store-2/GOOGLE/qpp/mirror/CodeMirror/doc/upgrade_v2.2.md

 No more default.css
 -------------------

 The default theme is now included in [`codemirror.css`](../lib/codemirror.css), so you do not have to included it separately anymore.
-(It was tiny, so even if you're not using it, the extra data overhead is negligible.)
+(It was tiny, so even if you’re not using it, the extra data overhead is negligible.)

 Different key customization
 ---------------------------